maxxsh/GifthealthEngineeringProject/README.md

 - `Set` to remember which prescriptions were created
 - `Map` to track active fills for each prescription
-- `Map` again to store the summary for each patient
+- `Map` to store the summary for each patient

 This gives simple and fast lookups.
 The processor works in one pass over the input events, so the time complexity is O(n).